atlantapatt/Phase-1-Project/README.md

 ![GL AddItems](https://user-images.githubusercontent.com/99867479/166334474-81e57842-558d-4c64-aa3a-7aa45f736a56.gif)

-3. Once items are added, you can click said item to cross it off the list.
+3. Once items are added, you can click the items to cross them off the list.

 ![GL Cross Off Items](https://user-images.githubusercontent.com/99867479/166334497-dbdf5449-75a6-4a3d-ad3b-e562e098b39a.gif)